 Universal credit is a new benefit being introduced from 2013.
 It will eventually replace a number of benefits, including housing benefit.
 Find out more.

 Universal credit replaces housing benefit, certain tax credits and some means tested benefits.
 Certain benefits will no longer be available.

 Universal credit will help with housing costs such as rent, mortgage interest and some service charges.
 Find out about housing costs and universal credit.

-You may have to wait up to five weeks for your first payment of universal credit, but can apply for a short-term advance if the wait will cause you hardship
+You may have to wait up to five weeks for your first universal credit payment, but can apply for a short-term advance if the wait will cause you hardship